fboes/aerofly-missions/docs/carls_homecoming/04_letters_to_america.md

 04: Letters to America
 ==================

-On this windy day heading north along the E6 highway you pass the famous VLF radio station Grimeton - back than the only link to send messages to relatives in the United States.
-Avoiding the restricted airspace around the nuclear power plant Ringehals, you will end your flight in Göteborg.
+On this windy day heading north along the E6 highway you pass the famous [Grimeton VLF Radio Station](https://en.wikipedia.org/wiki/Grimeton_Radio_Station) - back than the only link to send messages to relatives in the United States.
+Avoiding the restricted airspace around the nuclear power plant Ringehals, you will end your flight in [Göteborg](https://en.wikipedia.org/wiki/Gothenburg).

 Flight briefing
 ---------------